mustapherabdalla/Alx_DjangoLearnLab/Introduction_to_Django/LibraryProject/bookshelf/update.md

 # Update a book instance and save in the database.

-# The below statement imports the Book model from models.py in the bookshelf app
+# The below statement imports the Book model from models.py in the bookshelf app.
 from bookshelf.models import Book

 # The below python command fetches the book instance using its title.